ReejeshPK/CustomImageButtonBackgroundAndSourceChangeOnPress/README.md

-# Custom ImageButton Background And Source Change OnPress
-Ever felt like you need to change both the background and the Image source (srcCompat or src) at the same time, this will help.

 # **Custom ImageButton Background And Source Change OnPress**
 If you need to change both the background and the Image source (srcCompat or src) at the same time during button press, this will help.